5 stars

 • Preparing a robust, IRCC-aligned business plan to support the work permit application

-• Identifying and gathering the strongest possible evidences to support her application
+• Identifying and gathering the strongest possible evidence to support her application

 • Drafting a detailed submission to IRCC that would anticipate and address the case’s inherent challenges